CyberSecuriTim/dns-overview/README.md

 ![image](https://github.com/user-attachments/assets/c691cef0-5796-4093-a9c3-574f54a5196d)

   - Name the alias "search"
-    - Notice the FQDN (fully quailified domain name) is automatically configured (similarly to when we created the "mainframe" A record)
+    - Notice the FQDN (fully qualified domain name) is automatically configured (similarly to when we created the "mainframe" A record)
     - Enter the FQDN for the target host
       - I chose "www.gooogle.com" (it can be whatever you would like it to be, just ensure the target host is accessible)